irenemuruatxintxurreta/Emotion-Analysis-Project/README.md

 # Multi‑Label Emotion Detection in Text

-This repository contains all materials for my project on detecting up to **28 emotions** in a single sentence.
+This project compares three approaches—TF‑IDF + SVM, BERT, and RoBERTa—for detecting up to **28 emotions** in a single sentence.
+All experiments use the GoEmotions dataset; the best model is demonstrated in an optional Gradio demo.

 ---